 General and administrative expenses primarily consist of personnel costs and contractor fees for finance, legal, human resources, information technology, and other administrative functions.
-In addition, general and administrative expenses include travel-related expenses and allocated overhead.
-We expect that our general and administrative expenses will continue to grow on an absolute dollar basis while declining as a percentage of revenue as we continue to scale our operations over time.
-We also expect to incur additional general and administrative expenses as a result of operating as a public company.
+In addition, general and administrative expenses include amortization of trademarks, travel-related expenses, and allocated overhead.
+We also incur additional general and administrative expenses as a result of operating as a public company.
+We expect that our general and administrative expenses will continue to grow on an absolute dollar basis while declining as a percentage of revenue as we lap the initial increase in costs associated with operating as a public company and continue to scale our operations over time.

-Sales and marketing expenses primarily consist of sales, marketing, and other personnel costs, commissions, general marketing and promotional activities, and allocated overhead costs.
+Sales and marketing expenses primarily consist of sales, marketing, and other personnel costs, commissions, general marketing, amortization of customer relationships, promotional activities, and allocated overhead costs.
 Sales commissions earned by our sales force are deferred and amortized on a straight-line basis over the expected benefit period.
 We plan to continue to invest in sales and marketing by expanding our go-to-market activities, hiring additional sales representatives, and sponsoring additional marketing events and trade shows.
-We expect our sales and marketing expenses to increase on an absolute dollar basis and as a percent of revenue in the short-term as we continue to invest in our ability to sell new products and increase the visibility of our brand to new and existing customers.
+We expect our sales and marketing expenses to increase on an absolute dollar basis and as a percentage of revenue in the short-term as we continue to invest in our ability to sell new products and increase the visibility of our brand to new and existing customers.